 Or you could try one of my favourite ways to drink coffee: with coconut oil and vanilla vegan protein blended in.
 It sounds a little weird but it’s so good!
-Even just the coconut oil is awesome and I start most days with 1 tsp of coconut oil blended into black coffee.
+Even just the coconut oil is awesome and I start most days with 1 tsp of coconut oil or MCT oil blended into my mushroom coffee.

 22. And eggs?

 Easy, peasy!
 Although you won’t find many vegan options on a typical breakfast menu, going egg-free at home is really easy.
 Eggs are easy to substitute in baking and there are plenty of great alternatives for breakfast dishes.
 Try scrambled chickpeas or tofu with veggies!
 It’s all about the spices!

 Vegan Breakfast Ideas:

 - How to Make Healthy Tofu Scrambles

 - Tropical Chia Seed Oats with Toasted Coconut

 - Peanut Butter Jelly Chia Seed Pudding